BombShellReaper/Palworld-Linux-Server/README.md

 > [!TIP]
 > For added security, change "any" to a specific IP address or range.

+> [!Important]
+> Do **not** open the REST API port (default 8212) to the internet.
+The stop script and update checker in this guide talk to the API over `127.0.0.1` only - there is no reason for it to ever be reachable from outside the box, and exposing it would let anyone who finds the port attempt to authenticate against your AdminPassword directly.

 Set the default rule to deny incoming traffic (Optional)

     sudo ufw default deny incoming